XeduR/Solar2D-Projects/Game Jam Template/README.md

 You can use the launchScreen scene to add your own logo and copyright disclaimer.
 The game scene is all set up for you to start writing your game.

-*NB!
-This game template is only designed for Windows, MacOS and HTML5 platforms.
-It does not contain the necessary files and build.settings parameters to build for Android/iOS.*

 ---

 ### Included plugins, modules, libraries, etc.